 Friday Social Dance Classes: No partner necessary!
 Instructor Brennen Renteria will teach you the basics in this friendly, fun class for all levels.
-Students will partner with each other and will change partners throughout class.
+Students partner with each other.
 This is not a drop-in class — these are 5-week sessions and the class builds week to week.
 Students should plan to take all five classes, however if you can’t be there the first week you can start week two, after that the class is closed to new students.
 Styles vary for each 5-week session.
-Typical styles offered include Rumba, Bachata, Jitterbug Swing, Waltz and Salsa.
+Typical styles offered include Rumba, Bachata, Jitterbug Swing, Waltz, Foxtrot, Tango and Salsa.
 Check the schedule page for the current offerings.